 ACLU Alaska Foundation Scholarship

 The ACLU Alaska foundation is pleased to offer The Joan Hamilton Memorial Scholarship: a $2500 award to a post secondary school.
 The purpose of this scholarship is to assist Alaska students who wish to pursue a career related to law in which she or he will advocate for Alaska Native rights and defend the civil liberties of the peoples of rural Alaska.
-The application deadline for the 2016/17 aid year is at 4 p.m. on December 12th, 2016.
+The application deadline is typically in early Spring.

 Alaska Community Foundation Scholarship